nicholas-b-carter/universal-js-boilerplate/README.md

 This is a scaffolding project that includes boilerplate code for:

 - Node
-- Heroku configuration
+- Heroku configuration, [otto](http://ottoproject.io) configuration, docker and docker-compose configurations, TravisCI configuration
+- example git hooks
 - Babel, Babel runtime, ES6/2015, ES7/2016
-- Node-sass, some example SCSS, grids, normalize and typeplate css kits (installed from bower)
+- PostCSS, some boilerplate SCSS, grids, normalize and typeplate css kits (installed from bower)
 - Example files/resources
 - An example .gitignore for the project
 - A host of npm scripts for watching and building your files